jonathan-tessier/jonathan-tessier.github.io/README.md

 #### Candidate for a PhD in Oceanography (Physical Oceanography) at l'Université du Québec à Rimouski (UQAR).

 ## Research
-#### I am currently interested in conceptual models of the Atlantic Meridional Overturning Circulation (AMOC) for my PhD.
+#### I am currently interested in conceptual models of the Atlantic Meridional Overturning Circulation (AMOC) in the scope of my PhD.
 I have also studied the stability of various flows in geophysical fluid dynamics (GFD) and magnetohydrodynamics (MHD) during my Bachelor's and Master's degrees in Applied Mathematics at the University of Waterloo.
 The bulk of my research experience has been the numerical study of large-scale flows, including (but not restriced to) the Shallow-Water equations, the Quasi-Geostrophic equations, and their MHD counter parts (with the addition of the Lorentz force).
 I am particularly comfortable with pseudo-spectral methods, linear stability analysis, and energy fluxes.

 ## Journal Articles
 #### Tessier, J., Castro-Folker, N., Poulin, F. J., & Stastna, M. (2021).
 Anisotropy in faraday instabilities of a shallow conducting fluid.
 EPL (Europhysics Letters), 135(3), 34001. [doi:10.1209/0295-5075/ac1779](https://iopscience.iop.org/article/10.1209/0295-5075/ac1779)